matthewberger/matthewberger.github.io/teaching/vis/fall2019/schedule/week7/wednesday/index.md

 # D3: Selections in Parallel Coordinates

-As discussed, brushing is a natural form of selection in parallel coordinated.
+As discussed, brushing is a natural form of selection in parallel coordinates.
 We brush _attributes_, and this triggers the selection of _full polylines_.

 Implementing this in D3 is pretty straightforward:

-* We first associate a group with attribute.
+* We first associate a group with each attribute.
 * Create our brush.
 * Declare what we want to do with a brush event.
 For parallel coordinates, we simply need to determine whether a data's attribute value is within the data domain selected by the brush.
 * Add the brush to _all groups_.
 By doing this, we are now associating a brush with _all attributes_.